taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 If requested I can convert the "Movie" and "Voice" presets.
 There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

 The "enhanced" preset uses a different approach to speaker tuning.
 I am not using it but include it in case anyone prefers it.
-You need to manually install it.
+You need to manually install it, replacing the normal preset.
 It is dangerous as it doesn't obey the speaker volume cap.
 Use with extreme caution! ⚠️

 Let me know if you find any bugs.